eyupUK/playwright-js/README.md

 This is a **Playwright-based test automation framework** designed for the **QA Wolf Hacker News Task**.
 It includes enhanced logging capabilities using **Winston logger**, detailed reporting with **Allure Reports**, and a modular structure for maintainable and scalable test automation.
 I also implemented 3 more test cases in order to show my implementations of POM and Wrapper class that I really enjoyed with.
-In this task, I also used Typescript as an OOP language, which is I feel more comfortable.
+In this task, I also used **Typescript** as an OOP language and **GitHub Actions** as a CI/CD pipeline platform, which is I feel more comfortable.
 I am really exicited to move forward to the next stage.

 ---